pauljarc/sub-curried/README.md

 # CONTRIBUTING

-Please submit bugs to RT or shout at me on IRC (osfameron on #london.pm on irc.perl.org)
+Please submit bugs to RT or email.

-A git repo is available at [http://github.com/osfameron/Sub--Curried/tree/master](http://github.com/osfameron/Sub--Curried/tree/master)
+A git repo is available at [https://github.com/pauljarc/Sub--Curried](https://github.com/pauljarc/Sub--Curried)